How to Scrape Data from Flipkart Using Python

-Flipkart is one of the largest eCommerce sites in India today.
-It was recently acquired by Walmart, one of the largest retail companies in the world.
-As per a report by S&P Global, in 2018, Flipkart led the pack with 31.9% market share whereas Amazon followed close on the heels with 31.2%.
 Being one of the largest e-tailers, Flipkart also has a ton of data at the disposal of web scrapers.
 Be it product information, price details, specifications for electronic items — the website has it all.
-Whether you are testing eCommerce scraping tool, trying to find eCommerce data for your market research, or competitor analysis through price comparison; Flipkart is where you need to run your crawlers on to get good quality data.
-Let us take a look at how Web Scraping Flipkart is done using python.
+Whether you are testing an eCommerce scraping tool, trying to find eCommerce data for your market research, or competitor analysis through price comparison; Flipkart is where you need to run your crawlers on to get good quality data.
+Let us take a look at how Web Scraping Flipkart Using Python.

-Today we will focus on how Web Scraping Flipkart data from a single product page.
+Today we will focus on how to scrape product pages on Flipkart.
 You can create a list of webpages and iterate over them to gather data from all the pages, but we will leave that implementation to you.

 After taking the URL and storing it in a variable, we send an HTTP GET request and extract the HTML content.
 After this step has been performed, we read the webpage and convert it to a BeautifulSoup object.
 This is done so that the webpage content can be traversed with ease.
 We also prettify the HTML content and save it to a variable.